TrackerLounge/DojoJoe/README.md

 Over the course of several years, I practiced with this sparing dummy (which I call Dojo Joe) for 30-60 minutes a day.
 My typical routine was to perform each technique in the book 30 times right handed and then left handed.
 I memorized the book for a time and became comfortable with the movements.
 The movements became instinctual.
 However, this type of training is without pressure testing.
 As such I considered myself a novice.

 Many martial arts have similar joint locks and may find some use for this training tool.
 In this page, I'll describe the dummy, it's construction and use.
 I hope someone will find it fun and useful.

+Note of warning: Be sure that your lines and anchors are firmly attached.
+Failure to achor the lag screen firmly into a ceiling joist could result in serious injury.
+Proceed at your own risk.

 This was originally built while living in an apartment with 8 foot high ceilings.
 I used common hand tools and my kitchen table as a vise.
 This lead to crude and slow construction.
 The line length had to be modified to fit a higher ceiling in my new place.